gjbex/Scientific-C-plus-plus/source-code/Functional/StreamingData/README.md

 1. `CMakeLists.txt`: CMake file to build the applications.
 1. `generate_data.py` Python script to generate large data files.
 1. `data.txt`: small data file to experiment with.

+## Contributors

+Thanks to Jakob Randa for suggesting a solution with unique rather than shared pointers.